On a continued fraction expansion for Euler's constant: Introduction

 In 1996 inspired by the works of F.~Beukers \cite{be1} and L.~Gutnik \cite{gu}, Yu.~V.~Nesterenko \cite{ne} proposed another proof of the irrationality of $\zeta(3)$ and a new expansion of this number into continued fraction.
-His proof was based on the hypergeometric type series
+His proof was based on the hypergeometric-type series

-that can be written (by the residue theorem) as a complex integral or a Meijer $G$-function (see \cite[\S 5.2]{lu}, for definition)
+that can be written (by the residue theorem) as a complex integral or a Meijer $G$-function (see \cite[Section 5.2]{lu}, for definition)

 here $c$ is an arbitrary real number satisfying $0<c<n+1$ and $R_n(t)$ is a rational function defined by